-RETURN TO WORK OR SCHOOL
+RETURN TO WORK, SCHOOL & SOCIAL ACTIVITIES

-1. Returning to work or school (as well as other social interactions) is critical to recovering from a surgery such as yours.
+Returning to work, school and other social activities is critical to recovering from a surgery such as yours.
 Social isolation can impair your ability to heal.
-Getting up and out of bed at a regular time each day, showering, dressing in street clothes, leaving the house, socializing and having responsibility have all been shown to have a positive effect on surgical healing.
-For these reasons, I suggest returning to work or school as soon as you can.
+Getting up and out of bed at a regular time each day, showering, dressing in street clothes, leaving the house, socializing and having responsibility, have all been shown to have a positive effect on surgical healing.
+For these reasons, I suggest returning to work, school and safe social activities as soon as you can.
 Often, employers will accommodate modified work or limited hours if asked.
 If needed, we will be happy to provide you a note that details your limitations.